 Moving around the dash, things get slightly more conventional.
 There’s a large instrument binnacle directly ahead of the driver, which contains a rev-counter, speedometer plus water temperature and fuel gauges.
 There’s also a digital display beneath these that contains details of your average economy, range to empty, average speed and other such necessary info.

-In the middle of the dashboard and below the vents is a large touchscreen, through which you control most of the car’s functions, including the Bluetooth, the Apple CarPlay/Android Auto systems, sat-nav, the DAB radio and the climate control.
+In the middle of the dashboard and below the vents is a large touchscreen, through which you control most of the car’s functions, including Bluetooth, Apple CarPlay/Android Auto systems, sat-nav, the DAB radio and the climate control.

 Below the screen is a row of buttons for the windscreen demist and rear window demist, hazards and door locks.
 And that’s about it.
 There are a few handy cubbies below this, and a USB socket.